 - The FAST has continued to promote the 'Safer Food Better Business' pack in food premises.
-This is a toolkit, which has been developed by the Food Standards Agency, to assist small catering businesses to prepare documented food safety management procedures. - In 2018/19, to ensure businesses have easy access to the above document (as only available as a PDF document which needs to printed at home).
-It has been available to purchase via the Councils website on a cost recovery basis. - The Team continued to inform consumers on the hygiene standards found in food businesses throughout the city, by ensuring the regular upload of FHRS results onto the FSA Website and use of media coverage on recent ratings in the Derby Telegraph. - It is recognised offering an optional advisory visits improves compliance levels.
-From 1st April 2019 a bespoke service, tailored to the needs of individual businesses will be offered on a cost recovery basis.
+This is a toolkit, which has been developed by the Food Standards Agency, to assist small catering businesses to prepare documented food safety management procedures. - Going forward into 2018/19, to ensure businesses have easy access to this document (as only available as a PDF document - which needs to printed at home).
+It can be purchased via the Councils website at non-profit. - The Team continued to inform consumers on the hygiene standards found in food businesses throughout the city, by ensuring the regular upload of FHRS results onto the FSA Website and use of media coverage on recent ratings in the Derby Telegraph.